Unlock Ad Success: Connect External Data with Google Ads

 FAQs

-Google Ads is testing a beta feature that lets you link external data sources directly into conversion action settings.
-This aims to enrich your conversion metrics and improve measurement.
+The post describes a beta feature in Google Ads that lets advertisers link external data sources directly in conversion action settings.
+Its purpose is to strengthen the connection between first-party data and campaign measurement.

 Comments